David J. Hayes: Academics

 During the 2007–2008 academic year, Hayes was a consulting professor at Stanford University's Woods Institute for the Environment, where he undertook a special project analyzing the regulatory challenges associated with carbon offsets.
 His report was published by the Center for American Progress.
 He is the author of dozens of journal articles on issues related to energy and the environment.

 Prior to leading the State Impact Center, he was a Distinguished Visiting Lecturer at Law at Stanford Law School and affiliated with Stanford's Woods Institute for the Environment and Precourt Institute for Energy.
 As a Visiting Lecturer at Stanford, Hayes has developed and taught courses focused on renewable and conventional energy development and regulation, international wildlife trafficking, NEPA reform, and the Arctic.
 He has published several articles relating to this work.

 He served as chairman of the Board of Visitors for the Stanford Law School.

 From August 2017 through January 2021, Hayes was the executive director at the State Energy & Environmental Impact Center at NYU School of Law.

 Personal life

-Hayes lives in Arlington, VA with his wife Elizabeth Haile Hayes.
+Hayes lives in Arlington, Virginia, with his wife Elizabeth Haile Hayes.
 They have three children.